Celts to the Crèche

 Hilda has continued to influence Christianity in England for over 1400 years with many churches, colleges, convents, schools, and organizations named for her and she is the patron saint of numerous places.
 Born only 600 years after the birth of Christ and 200 years after the Romans left Britain, she was chosen by the Spirit to be a strong and persuasive leader to bring literacy, learning, and the light of Christ to Britain.

-At Sneaton Castle in Whitby, there are a group of Anglican Sisters of the Holy Paraclete at St. Hilda’s Priory.
+At Sneaton Castle in Whitby, there was a group of Anglican Sisters of the Holy Paraclete at St. Hilda’s Priory.
 They have many beautiful representations of this woman who helped bring Christianity to pagan England.
+The Sisters sold this property in 2019 and they have built a beautiful new priory on a piece of the original land.
+It is quite likely that one of Hilda’s monastery outposts was on this land.

 It is recorded by Bede that on the night of Hilda’s resurrection, that Begu, a nun at the newly established Hackness convent saw a vision of the roof opened and Hilda’s soul carried to heaven by angels.
 Begu told the Prioress of her vision and they all began to pray.
 It is even said that the bells at Hackness rang on their own at her death.
 While the nuns were in prayer, the monks from Whitby came to inform the nuns of Hackness of the news of Hilda’s death, but they were already aware of her death from Begu’s vision.
 According to the Old English Martyrology, at Hilda’s death,